 The world needs leaders who are articulate and skilful but also people of conviction, courage, kindness and wisdom.
 The transformation of life and the formation of leaders is integral to our educational practice and our special character as an institution.
 Spiritual formation is integral to our undergraduate programmes.

 Admission Requirements BCouns

 General Admission Requirements

 NCEA Level 3

-Three subjects at Level 3, made up of 14 credits each, in three approved subjects (unless University Entrance was gained in 2020 or 2021 when only 12 credits each in three approved subjects applies)
+Three subjects at Level 3, made up of 14 credits each, in three approved subjects.